-4.4a Attacking units (in both combat and overrun) must be Attack-Capable.

-4.4b Attack-Capable units in Combat Mode and not currently marked Out of Supply have a Zone of Control (4.5).

-4.4c Ground movement into a hex with an enemy non-combat unit (a port, air base, supply dump, Transport Point, or
+- 4.4a Attacking units (in both combat and overrun) must be Attack-Capable. - 4.4b Attack-Capable units in Combat Mode and not currently marked Out of Supply have a Zone of Control (4.5). - 4.4c Ground movement into a hex with an enemy non-combat unit (a port, air

-Example: Movement in and through Zones of Control.
+Example: Movement in Zones of Control

-In this diagram, the German units at (A) are moving.
-The Panzer Battalion is using tracked MPs, the Infantry Regiment is using Truck MPs.
-The stack can move along the path shown with the dashed line.
-All ZOC effects are negated in the hex containing the 44th Infantry
+In this diagram, the German units in Hex A are moving.
+The panzer battalion is using Tracked MPs and the infantry regiment is using Truck MPs.
+The stack will move along the path shown with the dashed line.